Installation

 • To see the full list of images, refer to the ADCM repository on Docker Hub.

-To install ADCM, you should run the following commands:
+To install ADCM, perform the following steps:

-1. Pull a Docker image from the Arenadata Docker Registry.
+1. Pull a Docker image from the Arenadata Docker Registry:

 $ sudo docker pull hub.arenadata.io/adcm/adcm:<version>